DoubleML/doubleml-docs/doc/guide/learners.rst

     * ``measure`` is a named list containing the measures used for tuning of the nuisance components.
       The names of the entries must match the learner names (see method ``learner_names()``).
 The entries in the list must either be objects of class `Measure <https://mlr3.mlr-org.com/reference/Measure.html>`_ or keys passed to `msr() <https://mlr3.mlr-org.com/reference/mlr_sugar.html>`_.
-      If ``measure`` is not provided by the user, mean squared error for regression models and classification error for binary outcomes.
+      If ``measure`` is not provided by the user, default measures are used, i.e., mean squared error for regression models and classification error for binary outcomes.

 In the following example, we tune the penalty parameter :math:`\lambda` (``lambda``) for lasso with the R package `glmnet <https://glmnet.stanford.edu/>`_.
-To tune the value of ``lambda`` a grid search over a grid of values that range from `0.05` to `0.1` at a resolution of 10.
+To tune the value of ``lambda``, a grid search  is performed over a grid of values that range from 0.05 to 0.1 at a resolution of 10.
+Using a resolution of 10 splits the grid of values in 10 equally spaced values ranging from a minimum of 0.05 to a maximum of 0.1.
 To evaluate the predictive performance in both nuisance parts, the cross-validated mean squared error is used.

 Setting the option ``tune_on_folds=FALSE``, the tuning is performed on the whole sample.
 Hence, the cross-validated errors are obtained from a random split of the whole sample into 5 folds.
 As a result, one set of ``lambda`` values are obtained